Helpful Home Hacks for RA Sufferers

 - Rubber bands.
 A simple rubber band is pretty versatile, so keep a supply within reach.
 Wrap a few around your jar lids for better traction, and loop them through zipper pulls to maneuver the small devices much more easily.
 Include some thick ones and thin ones in your stash, so you have one to suit any gripping task.

-Whenever you’re looking for new household tools or mobility aids, try to shop when your RA is flaring up.
-It may be more uncomfortable to drag yourself through stores with joint pain and stiffness, but this way you’ll know for sure what devices will (and won’t) work for you when you need them most.
+Whenever you are looking for new household tools or mobility aids, try to shop when your RA is flaring up.
+It may be more uncomfortable to drag yourself through stores with joint pain and stiffness, but this way you will know for sure what devices will (and will not) work for you when you need them most.

 Change Up Your Approach for More Relief